yalue/onnxruntime_go/CONTRIBUTING.md

 Documentation
 -------------

- - All Go types and public-facing functions must include a comment on their intended usage, to be parsed by godoc.
+ - All Go types, public-facing functions, and nontrivial internal functions must include a comment on their intended usage, to be parsed by godoc.

  - As per the google C++ style guide, all C functions must be documented with a comment as well.
 If a C function is defined in a header file, the comment